MithileshGungah/Data-Science-Portfolio/Cognitive Maps Of London In The Age Of Generative AI/README.md

 ## 1. Problem Statement

 Cities are not perceived uniformly.
-Decades of urban psychology research show that **central and symbolic areas dominate mental maps**, while peripheral districts fade from memory.
+Decades of urban psychology research show that **central and symbolically salient areas dominate mental maps**, while peripheral districts fade from memory.

 As Large Language Models increasingly mediate **mapping, navigation, travel, and urban decision-making**, a critical question emerges: